 No list of the best Xbox multiplayer games would be complete without a racing game, and Forza Horizon 4 is arguably one of the Xbox One’s flagship titles.
 This expansive racing game takes place across a good chunk of the United Kingdom, from Edinburgh to Ambleside.
 You can compete in races, build up your stash of cars, customize your avatar’s clothing and accessories or simply drive from place to place, taking in the huge open world.
 If you play online, each server supports up to 72 players.
 There’s no local multiplayer, though, so if you want to play with your friends, they’ll need their own copies of the game.
 Forza Horizon 5 is out now as well, if you prefer a different setting.

 Gears of War is one of the most recognizable multiplayer shooters on Xbox, and Gears 5 is where you’ll find most of the player base these days.
 Gears 5 has ongoing Operations, which let players compete in various multiplayer scenarios and maps.
 There are plenty of challenges to undertake, from cooperative Horde modes to competitive Team Deathmatch modes.
 You can even play the story campaign cooperatively, either locally or online.
 At its core, Gears 5 is a fairly simple third-person shooter, but it’s also a refined third-person shooter with a lot of potential strategies to employ.
 Give it a try, if you haven’t.

 Halo: The Master Chief Collection

 “Halo” is nearly synonymous with “Xbox multiplayer,” and you can play every Halo game on modern Xbox consoles.
 Halo 5 has a bigger competitive multiplayer scene, but Halo: The Master Chief Collection is where you’ll want to go for cooperative multiplayer.
 That’s because The Master Chief Collection gathers the first six games in the Halo series, complete with cooperative campaign gameplay, either online or locally.
-Halo veterans know that campaign co-op is one of the most memorable aspects of the series, combining challenging combat, impressive set pieces and a surprisingly decent ongoing story.
-It’s also a great way to get ready for Halo Infinite later this year.
+Halo veterans know that campaign co-op is one of the most memorable aspects of the series, combining challenging combat, impressive set pieces, and a surprisingly decent ongoing story.